UPennCBE544/2023.github.io/ProjectDescription.md

 Goal: Determine whether a material's reactivity and stability are linked by testing for correlations between easily calculated descriptors.

-Plan: Use DFT to calculate oxygen adsorption energies and defect formation energies on surfaces of transition metals, semiconducting oxides, and metallic oxides.
+Plan: Use DFT to calculate oxygen adsorption energies and defect formation energies on surfaces of perovskite oxides and rutile oxides.

 ### Motivation ###